nix-community/nixpkgs-fmt/README.md

 Install Rust and Cargo or run `nix-shell` to load the project dependencies.

+Install [pre-commit](https://pre-commit.com/) and run `pre-commit install` to setup the git hooks on the repository.
+This will allow to keep the code nicely formatted over time.

 Then use `cargo run` to build and run the software.

 ### Running Fuzzer